THE FLAGSTICK: GENERAL

 Q.A player playing from off the putting green and wishing to leave the flagstick in the hole may find that the flagstick is leaning towards his ball (a disadvantage) or away from his ball (an advantage).
 What are the player's rights in such a situation?

-A.The flagstick may be left as it is or centered in the hole, as contemplated by the Definition of "Flagstick."
+A.As the player is entitled to play the course as he finds it, the flagstick may be left as it is.
+Alternatively, the flagstick may be centered in the hole, as contemplated by the Definition of "Flagstick."

 The flagstick may not be intentionally adjusted to a more favorable position than centered.
 To do so would infringe Rule 1-2 (Exerting Influence on Movement of Ball or Altering Physical Conditions).